jembi/hearth/README.md

 # Hearth
 HEARTH (noun): the floor of a '[FHIR](http://hl7.org/fhir/)'place.
 A fast FHIR-compliant server focused on longitudinal data stores.

 This project aims to provide a fast and lightweight FHIR server that also supports some of the FHIR-based IHE profiles.
 It is still in the early stages of development, follow the project to stay informed.
-Any contributions are welcomed!

-Our high level plan for the project can be found [here](https://docs.google.com/document/d/1wJr-A0xJFEwwR9y5c5tVGb0_rH7IQFBJRhMNRU31Fis/edit?usp=sharing).
+We do our best to update this project when we have projects with funding that are using it.
+Any contributions are welcomed and encouraged!
+Help us make this something great.

 # Documentation
 For more information regarding the capabilities of Hearth and how to get working with it please refer to the [wiki documentation](https://github.com/jembi/hearth/wiki)

 # Usage

+## Using docker compose

+**Note:** Requires docker and docker-compose to be installed

+Download the [docker compose file from here](./docker-compose.yml), then execute to following in the directory you downloaded it to:

+`docker-compose up`

+Once started the fhir endpoint will be available on your system at this url: `http://localhost:3447/fhir/`

+## For devlopment
 To run in development mode use the following commands.
 First Mongo needs to be available on your system.
 The easiest way to do this is through docker:

 **Note:** Requires mongo 3.6+